 When it comes to mowing your lawn, you should aim to keep as straight a line as possible.
 Try to start parallel to a fence or any other straight garden feature.
 When mowing, try to look ten yards ahead of you as it will help you keep a straight line.

 The hardest part of creating lawn stripes is what to do at the end of your line., if you have the space, you can lift the mower deck and turn, so that you end up perpendicular to the original line.
 If you don’t have the space, you can move your mower in a smooth, Y shape until you line the mower up with the stripe you have just created.
 It is important that you do not make sharp turns, as you can damage the grass leading to an untidy finish.

 Creating Patterns in Your Lawn

 If you want to add something different to your garden, you can add different patterns to your lawn.
 The most common of these are the “Checkerboard” patterns, and the “Criss-Cross” pattern.
 Both of these patterns entail the same basic application as your standard tramlines, but with lines running in opposite directions.

-Checkerboard patterns are commonly used by professional sports teams to improve the look of their stadium pitch.
-To create a checkerboard pattern, start by creating your standard up and down stripes (for clarification, we shall refer to it as north and south).
+Checkboard patterns are commonly used by professional sports teams to improve the look of their stadium pitch.
+To create a checkboard pattern, start by creating your standard up and down stripes (for clarification, we shall refer to it as north and south).
 When you have finished the north and south stripes, simply replicate but from west to east.

 A perfectly mown lawn is a joy to have in the Summer.
-It enhances your garden, is soft underfoot, and is easy to maintain.
-Adding patterns give it a completely new dimension and adds a very personal feel to your garden.
+It highlights your garden, is soft underfoot, and is easy to maintain.
+Adding patterns give it a completely new dimension and a very personal feel to your garden.
 For more information about achieving the perfect lawn Thames Valley Landscapes are here to help.
-To find out about our grounds maintenance service please call us on 01628 629720 or send us an email.
+To find out about our garden maintenance service please call us on 01628 629720 or send us an email.